 Looking closely at how you are showing up in each of the Seven Behavioral Dimensions will help you understand the conscious and unconscious decisions you’ve been making about how you show up.
 It will also help you connect the dots on where you should be “self-nudging” in order to get closer to being in alignment with how you want to behave.

 Think about what you want to have happen in your life and about what’s most important to you.
 Do you want to attract friends you can be yourself around?
 Do you want to get your dream job?
 Do you want to live more authentically?
 Do you want to better connect with your children?
 Do you want to live a values-based life?

-For example, if your goal is to better connect with your children, in the “my actions” dimension you might note that you currently spend little time exploring your kids’ passions.
-Then you might decide to consciously start engaging in activities with your kids that enable you to learn more about their needs and wants.
+When you know what kind of change you want to make, then you can use the Seven Behavioral Dimensions to build yourself a practical plan for change.
+For example, if your goal is to better connect with your children, you might note that you currently spend little time exploring your kids’ passions.
+Now that you’re aware of your behavior, you can consciously start engaging in activities with your kids that enable you to learn more about their needs and wants.

 If your goal is to live a life that reflects your value of kindness, you might note that when you’re stressed at work, you’re letting it affect how you speak to your colleagues (you tend to be very direct when stressed).
 In the “words you use” dimension, you might decide to invoke a deliberate pause before speaking to be more mindful of the impact of your words.

 The key is to start small.
 Choose a manageable number of incremental changes that will give you small wins and help get you comfortable with living differently.
-Over time, you can move on to more challenging behavioral changes.
+Over time, you can move on to more challenging behavioral adjustments.

 So here’s my takeaway question for you: what are the small behavioral nudges you want to make across each of the Seven Behavioral Dimensions?

 The important thing to remember is that you are in the driver’s seat when it comes to your behavior.
 You have all the tools you need to change your life!